 A neighbour of Aintree, chances are the Chester ladies already started their racing fashion season at the Grand National and are ‘chomping at the bit’ to carry on the trend at the May Festival with glamour and a party atmosphere.
 They always know exactly what to wear to Chester.

 Chester May Festival in early May

 Chester Racecourse’s most famous and popular event is the three day May Festival which kicks off their season with style.

 For the Ladies, We Say…

 Expect oodles of excitement, fun and of course an excuse to strut your designer label style.
 This is one event where you can really go to town!

-Forget spring and dive straight into summer wear – whatever the weather the summer dress, bare tanned legs and sky scraper heels are out in force.
+If you’re wondering what to wear to Chester, forget spring and dive straight into summer wear – whatever the weather the summer dress, bare tanned legs and sky scraper heels are out in force.
 Make sure you are bang on trend and oozing as much style as you can strut.